-The app is a great teaching tool, while most of the families have been homeschooling because of the global pandemic.
+The app is a great teaching tool, while most families have been homeschooling because of the global pandemic.
 It is an excellent educational resource for parents and teachers.

 Vooks for Teachers

-Because of educational benefits, Vooks is being used more and more in classrooms.
+Because each storybook offers various teacher resources, many teachers use Vooks more and more in classrooms.
 It is a fun tool and a fantastic resource for teachers, not only during this time of being away from the school.

 The app offers teachers and homeschool educators one year of free subscription.
 This offer is for a limited time only and limited to 3 personal and 30 classroom devices.
 You can use the app on multiple platforms, which is very handy when you use it at a school.

-Below we listed some ideas of how to use the app during class time.
+Below we listed some ideas on how to use the app during class time.

 With Vooks you can improve your student’s listening and reading comprehension.
 The read-aloud text highlights the words, which allows the students to follow the lines.
 The stories are a great way to practice reading skills, not only for students who struggle with reading.
 Because of the audio, younger children or students who can not read yet can still engage in discussions and activities.
 Teachers can use the stories to engage and encourage conversations that promote oral language.
 Use a character from a story to deal with difficult topics.